Get

 Conclusion

-If you have a herding dog and he’s never been around many children, guests, or others in your home, the nipping behavior can be scary for everyone involved.
+If you have a herding dog and they’ve never been around many children, guests, pets or others in your home, the nipping behavior can be scary for everyone involved.
 The last thing you want is for someone to be bitten by your pet.

-When herding dogs see a disorderly group, they want to restore order, and nipping and biting is how they control farm animals.
-If you have a herding dog, he’ll be easier to train and socialize when he’s young.
+When herding dogs see a disorderly group or get overly excited by being placed in busy and overwhelming situations, they want to restore order, and nipping and biting is how they control farm animals and may be a way for them to burn off excess energy.
+If you have a herding dog, they’ll be easier to train and socialize when they’re young.
 However, you can train an adult, but it just takes more time and patience.
+Seek professional canine behaviourist help in order to redirect and minimize the behavior safely and effectively.

 Featured Image Credit: Melounix, Shutterstock